DarvidTorres/mydocs/C/functions/function pointers.md

 - [[functions|function definitions]] are stored in [[memory]], so they have an address.
 - A function pointer is a [[pointer]] that stores a [[functions|function's definition]] address.
+-  Dereferencing the function pointer yields the referenced function
-- You cannot perform pointer arithmetic on function pointers.
+- You cannot perform [[pointers#pointer arithmetic|pointer arithmetic]] on function pointers.
 - A function name without parentheses is a pointer to the function's definition, just as the name of an [[arrays|array]] by itself is a pointer to its 0th element

 Example: